jckuri/DeepRL-Collaboration-and-Competition/Report.md

 ## Learning Algorithm

-Since my `Project 2 - Continuous Control` <https://github.com/jckuri/DeepRL-Continuous-Control> was a total sucess (I solved it in just 168 episodes!), I decided to reuse the code and hyperparameters of my DDPG Agent in order to build my new MADDPG Agent for Project 3.
+My `Project 2 - Continuous Control` <https://github.com/jckuri/DeepRL-Continuous-Control> was a total sucess because I solved it in just 168 episodes!
+Given that successful experience, I decided to reuse the code and hyperparameters of my DDPG Agent in order to build my new MADDPG Agent for Project 3.

-Given the incremental nature of this project, the explanation of the learning algorithm is divided in 3 incremental parts:
+Given the incremental nature of this project, the explanation of the learning algorithm is divided in 4 incremental parts:
 1. Introduction to Deep Reinforcement Learning;
 2. Details of my DDPG implementation;
 3. How I modified the Udacity's DDPG Pendulum to make this project work so well;